thejordanprice/cat-factory/README.md

         console.log(false);
     };

 I'm sure there are little things that need changed along the line somewhere, this was a complete hackathon over a few hours.
 Do you want to add **more** types of stats? **more** GUI options? ideas?... **do** it.
-Just please somewhat adhere to [this](https://github.com/thejordanprice/javascript) style guide.
-It will help keep continous improvment happening.

 ### File Structure